DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \subsection{Customized Text-to-Audio Generation}

 All the models in Table~\ref{tab: customized-generation} are evaluated on both Customized-Concatenation and Customized-Overlay datasets.
-We compare our result with Re-AudioLDM~\cite{reaudioldm} as this is the only work related to customized and zero-shot tasks.
+We compare our method with Re-AudioLDM~\cite{reaudioldm} as this is the only work related to customized and zero-shot tasks.
 The result for AudioBox-TTA-RAG~\cite{audiobox-tta} is not included because the authors did not provide any model or checkpoint.
 For Re-AudioLDM, we apply the system with the retrieval number of $3$ as the retrieval-based information.
 As shown in Table~\ref{tab: customized-generation}, the proposed \textit{DreamAudio} significantly outperforms the previous systems across most of the metrics.
 The baseline system, Re-AudioLDM, achieves a FAD score of $3.05$ and $2.96$ for Customized-Concatenation and Customized-Overlay, respectively.
-Our systems, on the other hand, illustrate a substantially enhanced score of $0.46$ for the concatenated testing set and $0.73$ for the overlapped testing set. \textit{DreamAudio-L} also attains the best KL divergence score of $0.92$ and $0.67$, considerably improved the performance upon any previous methods.
+Our systems, on the other hand, illustrate a substantially enhanced score of $0.46$ for the concatenated testing set and $0.73$ for the overlapped testing set. \textit{DreamAudio-L} also achieves the best KL divergence score of $0.92$ and $0.67$ on the two datasets, respectively.